Fally Ipupa: 1997–1998: Talent Latent

 In 1997, Ipupa joined Talent Latent, a music group formed by Mosain Malanda and Faustin Djata, the latter being a former production manager and later administrative director of Quartier Latin International.
 He served as the band's conductor.
 Opting to abandon formal schooling to fully commit to his musical aspirations, he was accompanied by his childhood friends Atele Kunianga and Pitshou Luzolo as well as the atalakus Lisimo Gentamicine and Cellulaire Yankobo.
 The band released their debut album, A l'oeuvre on connait l'artiste, in January 1999.
 It gained national recognition and made a few appearances on the Congolese national television channel RTNC, where Ipupa performed the song "Courte joie".
 While A l'oeuvre on connait l'artiste received some recognition, Ipupa began working on the band's second studio album but faced a significant setback as several key members left to establish the group Quartier Latin Académia in Paris, leading to Talent Latent's gradual dissolution.

-Faustin Djata, a staff member in Koffi Olomidé's ensemble, introduced Ipupa to Olomidé, who invited him to join his orchestra, earning Ipupa the sobriquet "Anelka" as the "most expensive transfer", an allusion to the high-profile transfer of Nicolas Anelka to Real Madrid.
+Djata, a staff member in Koffi Olomidé's ensemble, introduced Ipupa to Olomidé, who invited him to join his orchestra, earning Ipupa the sobriquet "Anelka" as the "most expensive transfer", an allusion to the high-profile transfer of Nicolas Anelka to Real Madrid.

 Quartier Latin International: 1999–2006

 Ipupa joined Quartier Latin International in May 1999.
 During his audition, he sang and danced, leading to his integration into the group as a songwriter, composer, and band conductor.
 The same year, he also contributed to Koffi Olomidé's solo album Attentat, recorded in South Africa, where his voice featured on such songs as "Victoire", "Caméléon", "Malanda-Ngombé", "Number One", "Nul n'est parfait", and "Kamutshima".

-Ipupa included his composition "Éternellement" to Quartier Latin International's fifth studio album, Force de Frappe.
+Ipupa included his composition "Éternellement" to Quartier Latin International's 2000 fifth studio album, Force de Frappe.
 He also collaborated with Koffi Olomidé on his 2001 album, Effrakata, including on the track "Effervescent".
 In 2003, he contributed a song to Quartier Latin International's double album Affaire d'Etat.
 In 2004, Koffi Olomidé released the album Monde Arabe, which also featured vocals by Ipupa.
 In a 2009 interview with Radio France Internationale, referring to Koffi Olomidé, Ipupa stated, "At his side, I learned a lot.
 He is a professional musician artist, very serious in his work.
 With him, we worked like crazy".

 Ipupa left Quartier Latin International in 2006, but in 2016, he took part in a project commemorating the band's 30th anniversary.